 On June 6, 2012, the Company was contacted by the United States Attorney's Office for the District of New Jersey regarding the activities of sales representatives in a single region within our Extremities Reconstruction division.
-The U.S. Attorney's Office is investigating the activities of three sales representatives, one of whom was a supervisor until terminated by the Company for failure to cooperate with this investigation.
+The U.S. Attorney's Office was investigating the activities of three sales representatives, one of whom was a supervisor until terminated by the Company for failure to cooperate with this investigation.
 The activities at issue pertain to alleged improper billing of products for extremities indications.
-The Company has been cooperating with the U.S. Attorney's Office on a voluntary basis and is not a subject or target of an investigation at this time.
-In cooperating with the U.S. Attorney's Office, the Company has responded to multiple government requests for documents and information; and in the fall of 2013 it responded to what the government currently indicated is its final request.
-Representatives of the Company met with the Assistant United States Attorney in charge of the matter and an agent from the Federal Bureau of Investigation on April 11, 2014, to discuss the matter, the behavior of the sales representatives in question, and the disposition of the matter as to the Company.
-The Company awaits word from the U.S. Attorney's Office as to the disposition of the matter as to the Company.
+On August 12, 2014, the United States Attorney for the District of New Jersey announced that two former Integra sales representatives, one of whom was a supervisor, entered guilty pleas as a result of the investigation.
+According to the United States Attorney for the District of New Jersey, these individuals acted without the awareness of the Company.
+The Company cooperated with the U.S. Attorney's Office on a voluntary basis throughout the investigation and has reimbursed affected customers.
+The reimbursements were made in historical periods and were not material.
+The Company was not a subject or target of the investigation, and believes the investigation to now be concluded.

-The Company manufactures and sells certain extremities products internationally pursuant to a license agreement that the licensor has indicated it will terminate effective October 20, 2014 after the parties were unable to resolve disagreements under the license agreement.
+The Company manufactures and sells certain extremities products internationally pursuant to a license agreement that the licensor had indicated it would terminate effective October 20, 2014 after the parties were unable to resolve disagreements under the license agreement.
 Revenues for products sold under that license agreement approximated \$5.5 million in 2013.
-Subject to certain conditions described in the license agreement, Integra may sell the remaining inventory of covered products after the expiration of the license agreement.
-In the first quarter of 2014, the parties resumed their discussions to resolve their disagreements under the license agreement and continue to have those discussions.
-At this time, we cannot predict whether the licensor will bring any claims against the Company or whether those claims, if successful, would have a material, adverse effect on the financial results of the Company.
-Should the licensor bring any claims against the Company, the Company might assert counterclaims against the licensor.
+On October 17, 2014, the parties resolved their disagreements and extended the Company's right to manufacture and sell these products through December 31, 2015.